 SELOUS GAME RESERVE

 Selous Game Reserve is the largest game reserve in Tanzania and located in the South.
-It is one of the largest animal reserves in the world – covering 54,600 square kilometres.
+It is one of the largest animal reserves in the world – covering 54,600 square kilometers.
 Sir Frederick Selous, a famous big game hunter and early conservationist, is the name giver to the Reserve.
 He died at Beho Beho in 1917, while fighting against the Germans during World War I. UNESCO designated the Game Reserve as a World Heritage Site back in 1982 due to its diverse wildlife and undisturbed nature.
-Although total wildlife populations are high, the reserve is large and density of animals is lower than in Northern Circuit.
+Although the total wildlife population is high, the reserve is large.
+Hence the density of animals is lower than in Northern Circuit.
 Interesting places in the park include the Rufiji River, which flows into the Indian Ocean.
 Furthermore Stiegler Gorge, which is a canyon of 100 meters depth and 100 meters width.
 There are daily flights from Arusha, Dar Es Salaam or Zanzibar to Selous.